 Here are a few of my favorite spots to grab a bite to eat while relaxing and enjoying the sunshine.

 • The Collins Quarter – This casual café has two locations to choose from: one on Bull Street and one in Forsyth Park.
-Their Avocado Smash is my current favorite.
+Their Avocado Smash is my go-to breakfast dish.

 • Bull Street Taco – Located in the Starland District, this is a fun and funky spot for Mexican food.
 I suggest the Chorizo Taco (topped with egg) or their unique Cauliflower Taco.

-• Little Duck Diner – One of my personal favorites, this spot is dubbed a “vintage chic diner with a modern twist.”
+• Little Duck Diner – This spot is dubbed a “vintage chic diner with a modern twist”.
 They’re known for their tomato soup and gourmet grilled cheese sandwiches.

 I think we got really lucky getting spots at the bars, but we didn’t realize how truly far in advance you should book meals at the popular restaurants!